d0pephish/CTFd/README.md

 CTFd is a CTF in a can.
 Easily modifiable and has everything you need to run a jeopardy style CTF.

+This is a fork of NYUPoly's CTFd.
+I'm adding integration with guacamole and openstack api so I can automatically deploy VM instances and provide users access to a linux VM through a web browser.

 Install:
  1. `./prepare.sh` to install dependencies using apt.
  2. Modify [CTFd/config.py](https://github.com/CTFd/CTFd/blob/master/CTFd/config.py) to your liking.